kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 During my time in corporate sales, I almost got fired because while I was in a hurry to a meeting with a big client, I did not wait for a stranger behind me on the elevator.

-Aparently he's one of the managers who went to the office on a restday because the company requested that he was present for our meeting.
+Apparently, he's one of the managers who went to the office on a rest day because the company requested that he was present for our meeting.

-We didn't get that account and I was almost fired for that error.
+Our company didn't get that account and I was almost fired for my  error in that "elevator incident."

-#### Physical Attractiveness is a Factor in the story - Debunked

-The format of the post is a video of a person telling a story.

-Since we’re not there, it’s Rony’s job to describe the applicant.

-The applicant is a good looking well dressed man who obviously studied in a nice school.

-The purpose of this description is to help the listener imagine what is going on in the story.

-Talking to the person pre-interview does not mean hidden agenda.

-The reason the word “attractive” was used is for story-telling purpose.

-There is also no reason for arguing about ego being hurt or insecurity.

-### Applicant's Red Flags:
+## Applicant's Red Flags:

-I'm going to discuss the most important part of this post.
+I'm now going to discuss the most important part of this post.

 What exactly did the applicant do wrong?

-#### Not Looking At The Person Talking To You Has More Negative Points Than You Think
+### Not Looking At The Person Talking To You Has More Negative Points Than You Think

 The applicant is applying for a senior management position.